-GetAuthConfig < WWPN1> < WWPN2>
+GetAuthConfig <WWPN1> <WWPN2>

-WWPN1The WWPN of an FC function.WWPN2Either use ff:ff:ff:ff:ff:ff:ff or a switch or use the WWPN for a target.
+WWPN2 Either use ff:ff:ff:ff:ff:ff:ff for a switch or use the WWPN for a target.

-5.3.4 GetAuthStatus
+4.3.4 GetAuthStatus

 This command returns the current status for the authentication connection specified by WWPN1 and WWPN2 (adapter and the switch).
 It includes the current authentication state (connected or failed).
 Currently authenticated connections specify the hash algorithm and DH group used in the DH-CHAP associated with this connection.
 Failed status includes the failure reason.